A muon scattering tomography system based on high spatial resolution scintillating detector: System design

 While it is widely acknowledged that enhanced detector resolution improves MST image quality, the exact quantitative relationship is not yet fully established.
-To quantify this relationship, we conducted a Geant4 simulation to determine the required detector position resolution for the imaging system.
+To quantify this relationship, we conducted a Geant4 simulation to determine the required detector spatial resolution for the imaging system.

-The Geant4 simulation geometry is illustrated in figure~\ref{fig:Geant4-ImageSimu}.
+\paragraph{Simulation configuration} The Geant4 simulation geometry is illustrated in figure~\ref{fig:Geant4-ImageSimu}.
 Due to the limited height of the imaging system, the inter-layer spacing within both the upper and lower trackers confined to 90~cm.
 A 20~cm gap was reserved between the upper and lower tracker modules to accommodate the imaging target, which is composed of 10-cm cubes made of iron (Fe), aluminum (Al), copper (Cu) and lead (Pb).
-The green planes in the diagram represent the detector planes.
+The four thin green planes in the diagram represent the detector planes.
 In this model, the detectors are simplified as homogeneous plastic slabs, omitting internal structure details and scintillation photon production.
-This approach was adopted to accelerate the simulation without compromising the accuracy in modeling muon scattering through key components, such as plastic scintillator and imaging targets.
-Muons were generated with initial kinetic energy, position, and incident angle sampled according to the Chatzidakis model\cite{CHATZIDAKIS201533}, and propagated from left to right in the simulation geometry.
+This approach was adopted to speedup the simulation without compromising the accuracy in modeling muon scattering through key components, such as plastic scintillator and imaging targets.

+Muons were generated with initial position, incident angle and kinetic energy sampled according to the Chatzidakis model \cite{CHATZIDAKIS201533}, and propagated from left to right in the simulation geometry.
+The initial positions are uniformly distributed across the incident surface, while the zenith angle probability density is given by $f(\theta) \propto \sin\theta \cos^2\theta$ and the azimuth angle $\phi$ is uniformly distributed between $0$ and $2\pi$.
+After determining the $\theta$ and $\phi$, the muon energy is sampled according to the muon energy spectrum.
+The results of the zenith angle and energy sampling are shown in figure~\ref{fig:Geant4-muon-sampling}.
+The same particle generator is employed both for the MST system simulation described herein and for the detector simulations that follow.

 In order to model the finite spatial resolution of the detectors, the exact muon hit positions recorded by Geant4 were smeared by adding a random number drawn from a Gaussian distribution.
 The standard deviation $\sigma$ of this distribution is defined as the spatial resolution of the detector.
-To systematically quantify the effect of detector spatial resolution on the reconstructed image, we employed the Point of Closest Approach (PoCA) algorithm\cite{SCHULTZ2004687} for image reconstruction across a range of $\sigma$ values from 0 mm to 5 mm.
+To systematically quantify the effect of detector spatial resolution on the reconstructed image, we performed image reconstruction across a range of $\sigma$ values from 0~mm to 5~mm.
+Only muons that traverse the four detection planes are used for imaging analysis.